jaskfla/jaskfla/README.md

 # Hiya!
-Jasper here. 👋
+Jasper here 👋

-I’m a penultimate software engineering student, student representative and teaching assistant at the [University of Auckland](https://www.auckland.ac.nz).
+I’m a software engineering student, student representative and teaching assistant at the [Waipapa Taumata Rau](https://www.auckland.ac.nz).
+2024 will be my final year!

 I’m also an alumnus of [AUT](https://www.aut.ac.nz), where I majored in Communication Design, specialising in UX/UI Design.
 My minor was in Creative Sound Design.